topjohnwu/Magisk/docs/applets.md

 Magisk has a core binary which acts as a multi-call program with many applets.
 Here is an introduction to all available applets.

 ### magisk
-The magisk binary provides a lot of utility functions used in both Magisk installation and also module installation.
-It is also the entry point for `init` to invoke magisk's boot procedures.
+The magisk binary itself provides a lot of utility functions when called with the name `magisk`.
+They are used in both Magisk installation and module installation.
+The entry point for `init` to invoke magisk's boot procedures are also listed here.

 Command help message: